Conversations With Impact - Mark Evans HGDip, MNCS (Acc)

 Modern, up-to-date therapy

-Whether I work with you on stress or anxiety, depression or relationship difficulties or on your work/life balance, my approach is based on modern, up-to-date and effective therapeutic ideas, knowledge, strategies and techniques.
+Whatever I work with you on my approach is based on modern, up-to-date and effective therapeutic ideas, knowledge, strategies and techniques.
 For more info visit www.hgi.org.uk

 End of therapy?

 As someone with both therapeutic and coaching experience I often work with people who start off in therapy and who then move into coaching as their focus shifts from overcoming their difficulties to creating a meaningful and fulfilling life both at home and at work.

 Training, qualifications & experience